 Renewable energy has also been a hot topic for data center operators across the world, such as Google.

 The report notes that APAC is an energy-hungry region that accounts for more than half of the global energy consumption.
 This will grow as more data centers come online.

-“Data centre developers and operators are facing pressure to make promises of utilising more renewable energy.
-The adoption of solar and wind power is mixed across the region and, given the significant differences of grid reliability across the different countries and data centre hotspots, incorporating a reliable system is going to be difficult,” notes Bapat.
+“Data Center developers and operators are facing pressure to make promises of utilising more renewable energy.
+The adoption of solar and wind power is mixed across the region and, given the significant differences of grid reliability across the different countries and data center hotspots, incorporating a reliable system is going to be difficult,” notes Bapat.

 The report suggests that operators should consider combined heat and power (CHP) technology, and both modular and mobile solar PV and microgrids.

 Operators should also consider flexible and temporary on-site power generation systems.

 “Flexible on-site power can mitigate the delays of upgrading electricity infrastructure, providing the necessary power to become operational as soon as possible without the investment on permanent Capital Expenditure (CAPEX) infrastructure.
 It has proven its worth across a number of major data center projects in Europe and North America, allowing projects to be delivered despite significant grid connection delays,” concludes Bapat.